Uganda Athletics Federation

 Uganda Athletic Federation (UAF) is a World Athletics recognised member officially representing Uganda as the national governing body for the sport of Athletics.

+Establishment

+The idea of making the body called Uganda Athletes(UA) came back in early 1900s by starting annual athletics competition at Maj.Lawrence's home in Nakasero through informal meeting not until 4 April 1925 that group of notable sport men convened the meeting at today's known Imperial Hotel in Kampala to fully start the body.

 History

-The country of Uganda gained independence in 1962.
-A mere ten years later, they proudly achieved their first Olympic Gold Medal when John Akii-Bua took the 400 metres hurdles in world record time.
-Ugandan women athletes have made their mark as well, Dorcus Inzikuru was the winner of the first Women's 3000 metres steeplechase world championship.
-Stephen Kiprotich doubled that success, winning the Olympic gold medal in the marathon and backing it up a year later with the World Championship.
+Uganda achieved their first Olympic gold medal when John Akii-Bua took the 400 metres hurdles, setting a new world record.
+Dorcus Inzikuru was the winner of the first Women's 3000 metres steeplechase world championship.
+Stephen Kiprotich won the Olympic gold medal in the marathon and won the World Championship in marathon the following year.

-As of 2022, Dominic Otuchet (also spelled Dominec Otuchet, among other spelling variants) is the president of the federation.
+As of 2022, Domenic Otuchet (also spelled Dominic Otuchet, among other spelling variants) was elected the president of the federation.

+The body is run by a group of notable people in the World's athletic competition including Ms. Beatrice Ayikoru (General Secretary) and other members of the board.